netsys-lab/mpquic-dmtp-draft/draft-tjohn-quic-multipath-dmtp.md

 Within this document:

 - "Deadline-aware streams" refers to streams in which an application indicates a time by which data must be delivered, beyond which data is no longer useful.
-- "Path" aligns with the {{QUIC-MULTIPATH}} concept: Each path is identified by a unique Path ID and it may reference a specific combination of source and destination IP:port tuples or multiple paths as they may be offered in a path aware network, as defined by {{RFC9473}}.
+- "Path" aligns with the {{QUIC-MULTIPATH}} concept: Each path is identified by a unique Path ID, and it may reference a specific combination of source and destination IP:port tuples or multiple paths as they may be offered in a path aware network, as defined by {{RFC9473}}.
 - A connection that is "multipath-using" in the sense of this draft is defined as a connection that has the `initial_max_path_id` transport parameter from {{QUIC-MULTIPATH}} set to a value greater than 0.
 - A connection that is "multipath-enabled" in the sense of this draft is defined as a connection that has the `initial_max_path_id` transport parameter from {{QUIC-MULTIPATH}} set to any valid value.